positronic57/MQTT_examples_with_libmosquito/README.md

 #### Publishers

-Install the prerequisits required for building mqtt\_pub\_sense\_hat on Raspberry Pi with Sense HAT.
+Install the prerequisites required for building mqtt\_pub\_sense\_hat on Raspberry Pi with Sense HAT.
 Build the binary from source.

 #### Test